werdhaihai/AtlasReaper/README.md

 - Create a new issue in Jira:

     `.\AtlasReaper.exe jira createissue --project "PROJ" --issue-type Task --message "I can't access this link from my host"  --url $url --cookie $cookie`

+## Authentication

+Confluence and Jira can be configured to allow anonymous access.
+You can check this by supplying omitting the -c/--cookie from the commands.

+In the event authentication is required, you can dump cookies from a user's browser with [SharpChrome]() or another similar tool.

+1. `.\SharpChrome.exe cookies /showall`

+2. Look for any cookies scoped to the `*.atlassian.net` named `cloud.session.token` or  `tenant.session.token`

 ## Limitations